aduth/andrewduthie.com/post/requirejs.md

 });
 ```

-To load other modules as dependencies, you pass an array as the first parameter with a series of modules to load.
-As you can see here, loading 'dinner' will call the dinner.js file, where we return an object containing the _totalCalories_ property.
-In the main script, I use _require_ because I want to use other modules, but do not intend to have main itself be used as a module elsewhere.
-When you want to define a module, you'll use the _define_ method instead.
-There are several ways these methods can be called, including the option to specify a custom module name.
+To load other modules as dependencies, pass an array as the first parameter with a series of modules to load.
+In the main script, loading 'dinner' will call the _dinner.js_ file, which returns an object containing the `totalCalories` property.
+Since our meat and potato modules do not depend on anything else, we can omit the first parameter.
+In the main script, I use `require` because I want to depend on modules, but I do not want to have main itself be used as a dependency elsewhere.
+Use the `define` method instead when defining a module.
+By default, the module name takes the name file minus the extension, so you should only define a single module per file.

+There are several ways to call the `define` and `require` methods, including the option to specify a custom module name.
 To learn more, read the [API documentation for define](http://requirejs.org/docs/api.html#define).

 ## Further Reading

 For a more thorough walkthrough of RequireJS, read through the [API documentation](http://requirejs.org/docs/api.html).
 For instructions on how to concatenate and minify your RequireJS projects, refer to the [optimization instructions](http://requirejs.org/docs/optimization.html).
 To simplify the build process, you may find that using a tool like [grunt.js](http://gruntjs.com/) can be very helpful.

 RequireJS is extensible, so there are a variety of plugins you can use to extend the capabilities of the module loader.
 For example, if you want to load CoffeeScript, you can use the [require-cs](https://github.com/jrburke/require-cs) plugin.
-If you're eagerly anticipating the [new modules](http://wiki.ecmascript.org/doku.php?id=harmony:modules) arriving in the next iteration of JavaScript (i.e. ECMAScript 6), you can preview the functionality using [require-hm](https://github.com/jrburke/require-hm).
+If you use a templating library like mustache.js, you can use the  [text.js](https://github.com/requirejs/text) plugin to load static text resources to avoid writing your templates as JavaScript strings or between `<script>` tags.

 To see how RequireJS is used in an existing project, check out my ["Toupée" project on GitHub](https://github.com/aduth/Toupee), which uses RequireJS with Backbone.js.

 ## Conclusion

-RequireJS takes the guess work out of dependency management, meaning you can worry less about the order your scripts are loaded and where your functions are defined.
-By separating your modules into separate files, you promote a separation of concerns and avoid the possibility that your application's main script grows too large to manage.
-This leads to maintainable JavaScript and, in turn, happy developers.
+RequireJS removes the guess work from dependency management, meaning you can worry less about the order your scripts are loaded and where you define your functions.
+By separating your modules into separate files, you create a separation of concerns and avoid the possibility that your application's main script grows too large to manage.